Community Emergency Response Team Background

 Initially, CERT programs were developed to assist communities in taking care of themselves in the aftermath of a major disaster when first responders are overwhelmed or unable to respond because of communication or transportation difficulties.
-As the CERT concept has taken hold across the country, however, CERTs have become much more than originally envisioned.
-CERTs have proven themselves to be an active and vital part of their communities' preparedness and response capability.
-For example, CERTs have been used to:

 - Distribute and/or install smoke alarms and batteries to the elderly and disabled.